Updated for 2024

 Big Bear Alpine Zoo at Moonridge

-43285 Goldmine Dr., Big Bear Lake, CA
+42801 Moonridge Rd., Big Bear Lake, CA 92315

-Some of the Zoo’s animals include the bald eagle, arctic fox, owls, bobcats, coyotes, bears, and more.
-Visitors also have the chance to learn the history of each animal including why each animal is at this Zoo.
-Each day, zoo keepers bring out an “animal of the day,” when families have a chance to learn interesting facts about the animal and see the animal up close.
-Admission is $12 for visitors 11 and older, $9 for children 3-10, and children 2 and younger are free.
+Some of the zoo’s animals include the bald eagle, arctic fox, owls, bobcats, coyotes, bears, and more.
+Visitors have the chance to learn the history of each animal including why each of them is at this zoo.
+Each day, zookeepers bring out an “animal of the day,” giving families a chance to learn interesting facts about the animal and see the animal up close.
+Check the website before visiting for the latest information on hours and prices.

 Boulder Bay Park

-39148 CA-18, Big Bear Lake, CA
+39080 Big Bear Blvd., Big Bear Lake, CA 92315

-The park is a popular spot for canoeing, kayaking, fishing, having a picnic, and watching the ducks.
-It may be just the spot for a scenic family photo!
+The park is a popular spot for canoeing, kayaking, fishing, picnicking, and watching the ducks.
+It may also be just the right spot for a scenic family photo!

 Gold Rush Mining Adventure